matthiasnoback/service-integration-workshop/README.md

     docker-compose pull

-When the Docker images have been pulled, you can run:
+When the Docker images have been pulled, you should first install project dependencies using Composer:

+    ./composer.sh install

+Then you can finally run:

     docker-compose up -d